-My grandfather, Bert Hough, was one of those labor leaders of an earlier era who worked to organize labor at his workplace into a force to stand as equals with management.
+My grandfather, Bert Hough, was one of those labor leaders of an earlier era who worked to first organize labor at his workplace into a force to stand as equals with management.

 The era was the 1920s, and the location was the Crucible Steel Works along the Ohio River in Midland, Pennsylvania, about 35 miles northwest of Pittsburgh.

 An immigrant to the United States from Scotland, and a survivor of the Gallipoli and Western Front campaigns in World War One, Bert was known to be fearless – but life in the mill was no less demanding or dangerous.
 There were few, if any, protections for workers if someone was injured or killed on the job.
 Employee recourse was non-existent.

 Bert arrived in the United States in 1923, and like all new mill employees, began as a scarfer retouching raw steel to remove imperfections.
 Slowly but surely, he rose through the ranks of leadership, and by the time of the Stock Market Crash in 1929 was actively working to organize workers at his plant.

 Unlike organizing in a major city, Bert's activism presented problems living in a small "company town" like Midland, where everyone knew each other's business, and city services and the police were recruited and paid for by Crucible.